DECODEproject/whitepaper/architectural_principles.md

-# Architectural Principles
+# Architectural principles

 DECODE is composed of both hardware and software components - each component will adhere to the core architectural principles described below.
 The underlying philosophy adopted is that of the Unix philosophy [@Raymond:2003:AUP:829549] following key principles of modularity, clarity, composition, separation, simplicity, parsimony, transparency, robustness, representation and least surprise.

-## Free and Open source
+## Free and open source

 All work produced by DECODE will be published as free and open source according to licenses approved by the Free Software Foundation Europe and emerging open hardware standards.
 The openness of the platform will enable innovation and citizen participation.